 As a computer engineering major, Robert Turner understands the importance of flawless design.
 Every day, he applies his math, physics and computer science skills to perfectly analyze, problem solve and pinpoint hardware and software system malfunctions.
 However, when Long Beach Medical Center physicians discovered a dangerous defect in his body’s system design and function – specifically, the structure of his heart – Robert struggled.

 “It was hard for me to come to terms with the idea of open heart surgery.
-I’d lived with this abnormality my entire life and up until now I’d never had any issues,”
+I’d lived with this abnormality my entire life and up until now I’d never had any issues,” says Robert.

 OUT OF NOWHERE